uit-hdl/chatbot-for-mental-health/library/e-health-course/1_what_is_schizophrenia.md

 # 1.4 Questions

+[Do not reveal the correct answer if they answer incorrectly]

-Q: True or false: violent or aggressive behaviour is a common characteristic in people with Schizophrenia.
+Q1: True or false: violent or aggressive behaviour is a common characteristic in people with Schizophrenia [False]
-S1: True
-S2: False [Correct]

-Q: Which of the following are correct:
+Q2: Which of the following are correct:

-S1: Schizophrenia is long-term condition, meaning it cannot be treated or get better
+1. Schizophrenia is long-term condition, meaning it cannot be treated or get better
-S2: Schizophrenia long-term condition - it cannot be cured in the traditional sense, but its symptoms can be managed and many go on to live normal lives
+2. Schizophrenia is long-term condition, meaning it cannot be cured in the traditional sense.
+However, its symptoms can be managed and many go on to live normal lives [True]
-S3: A good life is not possible with Schizophrenia since its symptoms are [Correct] disabling and cannot be managed. [effective strategies exist for managing symptoms]
+3. Schizophrenia is caused by lazyness lack of discipline in early childhood developement

-Q: True or false: Some people recover completely from Schizophrenia.
+Q3: True or false: Some people recover completely from Schizophrenia.
+[True]
-S1: True [Correct]
-S2: False